Coverage Maps Topics

 The Spaceway 3 satellite is the first Ka-band satellite launched by Hughes.
 It was built by Boeing Satellite Systems International, Inc. and successfully launched on August 14, 2007 by Arianespace.
 Spaceway 3 is in its permanent geosynchronous orbital slot of 95° West longitude.
 The Spaceway 3 system was designed and developed by Hughes as a next-generation, Ka-band broadband satellite system.
 It was the world's first commercial satellite to employ on-board traffic switching and routing capability.

 Shown below is the approximate coverage for HughesNet Gen 5 services.
-Echostar 19 covers everything but the three areas circled in red, which are covered by Echostar 17.
+Echostar 19 covers everything but the three areas circled in red, which are covered by Echostar 17, which also provides backup coverage in the more populous areas of the US.

-The Spaceway 3 satellite satellite continues to provide nationwide coverage, though at much slower speeds, for those who require a static IP address:
+The Spaceway 3 satellite satellite continues to provide nationwide coverage, though at much slower speeds.

 There are Ku-band coverage maps available for many satellites in the satellite maps folder.